sandro132/holbertonschool-monty/README.md

 * `README.md:` This file contains the information of this project

-* `manty.h:` This file contains prototypes and the project libraries
+* `monty.h:` This file contains prototypes and the project libraries

+* `monty.c:` This file contains

+* `functions.h:` This file contains the functions that structure monty.c

+* `push.c:` This file contains the functions push.

-* `manty.c:` This file contains
+* `pall.c:` This file contains the functions pall.

 * `bytecodes:` This is a folder that contains the files type .m
 ---